-John Cooper, the researcher, author, and designer of this noncommercial web site, is a documentary historian and scholar who has spent over 30 years in the study of Oscar Wilde.
+John Cooper, the researcher, author, and designer of this noncommercial web site, is a documentary historian and independent scholar who has spent over 30 years in the study of Oscar Wilde.

 He is a long-standing member of the Oscar Wilde Society in London, a founding member of the erstwhile Oscar Wilde Society of America, and a former manager of the Victorian Society In America.
 He lectures on Wilde and is a contributor to academic journals such as Oscholars and The Wildean where he also serves on the Editorial Board.